A new Directional Algebraic Fast Multipole Method based iterative solver for the Lippmann-Schwinger equation accelerated with HODLR preconditioner: Numerical Results and Discussion

 \section{Numerical Results and Discussion}

-We solve the system in Equation~\eqref{eq:12a} for a wide range of scatterers.
+We solve the system of Eq.~\eqref{eq:12a} for a wide range of scatterers.
 We compare the performance of three different solvers: \begin{enumerate} \item \textit{GMRES accelerated by DAFMM without preconditioner}: We choose GMRES~\cite{saad1986gmres,saad2003iterative} to be our iterative solver since it is applicable without many constraints.
 Each iteration of GMRES involves computing a matrix-vector product.
-We employ DAFMM to compute these matrix-vector products. \item \textit{HODLR direct solver}: We also solve the arising linear system using the HODLR direct solver~\cite{ambikasaran2013mathcal},~\cite{Ambikasaran2019}.
+We employ DAFMM to compute these matrix-vector products.
+We shortly refer to it as the \textit{GMRES solver}. \item \textit{HODLR direct solver}: We also solve the arising linear system using the HODLR direct solver~\cite{ambikasaran2013mathcal},~\cite{Ambikasaran2019}.
 The goal is to compare the fast direct solver with its fast iterative counterpart. \item \textit{GMRES accelerated by DAFMM with HODLR as preconditioner}: To improve the convergence of our iterative solver, we use a HODLR~\cite{ambikasaran2013mathcal} based preconditioner.
 The HODLR solver can be used as a preconditioner by apriori fixing the rank of approximation of the off-diagonal sub-blocks.
 Let $\tilde{A}$ be such a HODLR approximate of $A$.
 Then the preconditioned system is